- Verbal and/or non-verbal communication systems

 Speech Language Pathologist

-Kate is starting her first full school year with us at Aspen.
-She is originally from New York and currently lives in Apex with her husband, young son, and two dogs.
+Kate is originally from New York and currently lives in Apex with her husband, young son, and two dogs.
 She is a graduate from North Carolina Central University, receiving her Masters Degree in Communications Disorders.
 She was part of a special interdisciplinary training grant to prepare SLPs in treating children with developmental disabilities.
 Her experience includes: working in preschool and elementary schools in Durham and Wake County Public Schools, a preschool specializing in assistive technology for infants and preschoolers, Murdoch Center with adults with intellectual disabilities, a pediatric private practice, as well as working in a group setting for adults with neurogenic disorders.
 Kate has experience working with children with autism and related developmental disabilities, Down Syndrome, cerebral palsy, articulation and phonological delays, expressive and receptive language disorders, and apraxia.
 Prior to becoming a Speech-Language Pathologist, Kate was a preschool teacher in inclusive classrooms in the U.S., China and Bahrain.
 She also studied autism for several years in a research setting with a focus on transitions.
 Kate has an interest in social skills development and loves teaching children through play.